MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/windows-app-use.md

    > [!div class="mx-imgBorder"]
    > ![See non-production apps.](media/non-prod-apps.png)

-## Log file
+## Log files
-A log file related to a Windows session of Power Apps for Windows, can be found in the following location: %LocalAppData%\Packages\MicrosoftCorporationII.PowerAppsforWindows10_8wekyb3d8bbwe\LocalState
+Open the following directory on your device to find the log files related to the Windows session for Power Apps:

+%LocalAppData%\Packages\MicrosoftCorporationII.PowerAppsforWindows10_8wekyb3d8bbwe\LocalState

-Use the log file to XXX.
+The Power Apps Support team can use the log files to investigate issues.

 ## Deep links